viydaag/vaadin-fluent-api/README.md

 ## API

-Vaadin fluent API JavaDoc is available online at <...>
+Fluent API for Vaadin JavaDoc is available online at <...>